Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Conclusion

-\section{Conclusion.}
+\section{Conclusion}

-This paper revisits the sample complexity bounds for SAA in both strongly convex and general convex SP problems.
-Under regularity conditions that are common to (if not weaker than) the literature, our findings show, perhaps for the first time, that SAA achieves sample complexity rates completely free from any metric entropy terms.
-This represents a significant deviation from the benchmark results where the inclusion of those metric entropy terms has been seemingly inevitable.
+This paper revisits the sample complexity bounds for SAA in both strongly convex and (non-strongly) convex SP problems.
+Under regularity conditions that are typical to the SP literature (and beyond the uniform Lipschitz condition), our findings show, perhaps for the first time, that SAA achieves sample complexity rates completely free from any metric entropy terms.
+This represents a deviation from the benchmark results where the inclusion of those metric entropy terms has been seemingly inevitable.
 Generally, as these terms elevate the dependence of the sample requirement on the problem dimensionality, our newly established sample complexity bounds are less sensitive to the increase of dimensionality compared to the state-of-the-art results in many scenarios.
-In particular, under the common assumptions for the SMD methods, an mainstream alternative solution approach to SP, part of our results provides the first revelation that SAA and the canonical SMD entail identical sample efficiency, closing a seemingly persistent theoretical gap of the order $O(d)$ between these two methods.
-Furthermore, we also identify some non-Lipschitzan cases where SAA can be shown to retain effectiveness but, in contrast, the results for SMD are currently unavailable to our knowledge.
+In particular, under assumptions comparable to those in the existing literature on the SMD methods, a mainstream alternative solution approach to SP, part of our results provides the first revelation that SAA and the canonical SMD entail identical sample efficiency, closing a seemingly persistent theoretical gap of the order $O(d)$ between these two methods.
+Furthermore, we also identify some non-Lipschitzian cases where SAA can be shown to retain effectiveness but, in contrast, the results for SMD are currently unavailable to our knowledge.
+The paper also reports preliminary numerical experiments, in which our observations were consistent with our theoretical predictions.